DlansiMalek/py-mongo/README.md

 # py-mongo

-make sure you have python3
+make sure you have python3 \n
 pip install virtualenv
 run virtualenv venv
 run "source venv/scripts/activate" if you are on windows.